Randomized hypergraph states and their entanglement properties: Introduction

 This paper is organized as follows.
 In Sec. \ref{sec:hs}, we present the basic definitions concerning hypergraph states, letting the presentation of the randomized hypergraphs to Sec. \ref{sec:rhs}.
-In Sec. \ref{sec:le}, we discuss the importance of the equivalent classes of hypergraph states and their relation with randomized hypergraphs.
+In Sec. \ref{sec:le}, we discuss the importance of the equivalent classes of hypergraph states and their relationship to randomized hypergraphs.
 This will be useful in the following sections to characterize some entanglement properties of certain quantum states.
 In Sec. \ref{sec:be}, we review the definitions for bipartite and multipartite entanglement, and in Sec. and \ref{sec:gme} we discuss the genuine multipartite negativity (GMN) for hypergraph states up to four qubits.
 In Sec. \ref{sec:ew}, we discuss the notion of entanglement witnesses for randomized hypergraph states and calculate a specific overlap for a family of ``clover'' hypergraphs originally defined in this paper.
-We conclude the paper in Sec. \ref{sec:conc} by summarizing the obtained results and future perspectives for the next works.
+We conclude the paper in Sec. \ref{sec:conc} by summarizing the results obtained and future perspectives for future work.